planetfederal/workshops/workshops/geoserver/intro/doc/source/install/geoserver.rst

 #.
 At the *Welcome* screen, click :guilabel:`Next`.

    .. figure:: img/install_geoserver.png
-      :width: 75%

       GeoServer installation Welcome screen

 #.
 Read the *License Agreement*, then click :guilabel:`I Agree`.

    .. figure:: img/install_license.png
-      :width: 75%

       License Agreement

 #.
 Select the *Destination Folder* where you would like to install, and click :guilabel:`Next`.

    .. figure:: img/install_directory.png
-      :width: 75%

       Destination folder for the installation

 #.
 Select the name and location of the *Start Menu Folder* that will be created for the Suite components, and click :guilabel:`Next`.

    .. figure:: img/install_startmenu.png
-      :width: 75%

       Start Menu Folder to be created for the installation

 #.
 Choose the location of your Java Runtime Environment.

    .. figure:: img/install_jre.png
-      :width: 75%

       Java Runtime path selection

 #.
 Use the default data directory included with the application.

    .. figure:: img/install_data_directory.png
-      :width: 75%

       GeoServer data directory

 #.
 Use the default :kbd:`admin` / :kbd:`geoserver` credentials.

    .. figure:: img/install_admin_password.png
-      :width: 75%

       GeoServer administrator credentials

 #.
 Port :kbd:`8080`:

    .. figure:: img/install_port.png
-      :width: 75%

       Web server port

 #.
 Install GeoServer as a windows service.

    .. figure:: img/install_service.png
-      :width: 75%

       Install as service

 #.
 When you are ready, click :guilabel:`Install` to start the installation.

    .. figure:: img/install_ready.png
-      :width: 75%

       Ready to install

 #.
 After installation, click :guilabel:`Finish`.

    .. figure:: img/install_finish.png
-      :width: 75%

       GeoServer has been installed

 #.
 Confirm GeoServer is working by visiting http://localhost:8080/geoserver in your browser.

    .. figure:: img/install_test.png
-      :width: 100%

       GeoServer Web Administration page

 Starting and stopping services
 ------------------------------

-GeoServer has been installed as a windows service and is now running by default.
+GeoServer has been installed as a Windows Service and is now running by default.
 You can start and stop this services through the Start Menu.

 .. figure:: img/install_startstop.png
-   :width: 35%

    Start Menu entries for starting and stopping GeoServer